Cable calculator

 How to calculate the voltage drop: 0.018 × m × A / cable area in mm² = voltage drop in volts (V)

-(Where m is the total cable length – positive plus negative – and A is the current in amperes.)
+(Where m is the total cable length – positive and negative – and A is the current in amperes.)

 When you want to know if your cables are sufficient, you can get the answer here.